-The International School of Bergamo is an authorised IB World School for the Primary Years Programme®
+The International School of Bergamo is an authorised IB World School for the Primary and Middle Years Programme®

 IB Schools share a common philosophy,

 a dedication to high quality, challenging, international education

 that this school believes is important for our students.